Uniformizing Gromov hyperbolic spaces with Busemann functions: Hyperbolic metric spaces

 For $x \in X$, $\xi \in \p X$ the Gromov product is defined analogously as

 with the infimum taken over $\{x_{n}\} \in \xi$, and the analogues of \eqref{sequence approximation} and \eqref{boundary delta inequality} hold as well.

-We next note that geodesic triangles $\Delta$ with vertices in $X \cup \p X$ are $10\delta$-thin, in the precise sense that if $u \in \Delta$ is any given point then there is a point $v \in \Delta$ satisfying $|uv| \leq 10\delta$ that does not belong to the same edge of $\Delta$ as $u$.
+We next observe that geodesic triangles $\Delta$ with vertices in $X \cup \p X$ are $10\delta$-thin, in the precise sense that if $u \in \Delta$ is any given point then there is a point $v \in \Delta$ satisfying $|uv| \leq 10\delta$ that does not belong to the same edge of $\Delta$ as $u$.
 When $X$ is proper this can be easily deduced from the $\delta$-thin triangles property for triangles in $X$ by a limiting argument.
-This is surely also known without the properness hypothesis, however we lack a reference so we provide a proof here.
+Without the properness hypothesis this result can also be obtained with a larger thinness constant $200\delta$ as a consequence of work of V\"ais\"al\"a \cite[Theorem 6.24]{V05}; we note that he uses \eqref{delta inequality} as the definition of $\delta$-hyperbolicity so we have to multiply the constant he obtains by $4$.
+As V\"ais\"al\"a works in the more general context of Gromov hyperbolic spaces that are not necessarily geodesic (which greatly complicates the proofs), we prefer to give a simpler direct proof of $10\delta$-thinness here.

 \begin{lem} Let $\Delta$ be a geodesic triangle in $X$ with vertices in $X \cup \p X$.
 Then $\Delta$ is $10\delta$-thin. \end{lem}

 \begin{proof} Let $x,y,z \in X \cup \p X$ be the vertices of $\Delta$.
 Let $u \in \Delta$ be given.
 Since $X$ has $\delta$-thin triangles, we may assume that $\Delta$ has at least one vertex on $\p X$.
 We first consider the case in which $\Delta$ has exactly one vertex on $\p X$, which by relabeling we can assume is $z$.
 We first assume that $u \in xy$.
 Let $\{z_{n}\} \subset xz$ and $\{z_{n}'\} \subset yz$ be sequences such that $z_{n} \rightarrow z$ and $z_{n}' \rightarrow z$.
 For each $n$ we let $\Delta_{n} = xyz_{n}$ be the geodesic triangle sharing the edge $xy$ with $\Delta$, having a second edge be the subsegment $xz_{n}$ of $xz$, and having a third edge be any choice of geodesic $yz_{n}$.
 Then $\Delta_{n}$ is $\delta$-thin, so we have for each $n$ that either $\mathrm{dist}(u,xz_{n}) \leq \delta$ or $\mathrm{dist}(u,yz_{n}) \leq \delta$ (or both).
 In the first case we are done since $xz_{n} \subset xz$, so we can assume that $\mathrm{dist}(u,yz_{n}) \leq \delta$.
 Let $v_{n} \in yz_{n}$ be such that $|uv_{n}| \leq \delta$.
 Then $|v_{n}y| \leq \delta + |uy|$.